 Understanding the sacrament of marriage

 Marriage, a lifelong union between a man and a woman for procreation and mutual support, is a natural institution, but it is also one of the seven sacraments of the Catholic Church.
 It reflects the union of Jesus Christ and His Church.
 Providing proper preparation for marriage is seen as the community’s way of helping couples to make the very best start of their lives together.

 Initial enquiry to the parish

 For very good pastoral reasons, the diocese prefers at least 1 year’s preparation before marriage takes place.
 At a very minimum, six-months’ notice must be given.
 This time starts from the date of the initial interview with the Parish Priest.
 The first step is therefore to meet the priest at the parish office.
 The Parish Secretary will NOT agree a date for the wedding or make a booking for the church until this initial interview has taken place.

 The priest and couple will complete the Diocesan Pre-Nuptial enquiry form.
 Both partners will be asked for various details and to give answers to questions concerning their freedom to marry, including whether either partner has ever been married before.
 We advise against couples making any wedding arrangements (eg. booking a Reception venue) until they have met the Parish Priest and he has positively agreed wedding plans.
-Both partners will need to provide copies of their Baptism Certificates (if Christian).
-They will also be offered a course of instruction.
+Both partners will need to provide copies of their Baptism Certificates (if Christian), which must be dated within six months of the wedding date and evidence that no previous marriage has taken place.

 On the day

 For further information about what happens on the day and various practicalities, please download the attached guidance notes on Marriage Practical Arrangements.

 What if I’ve been married before?